StevenBlack/vocab/README.md

 ### catharsis
-Originally referred to the emotional release, the necessity of which was created by Greek tragedy.
-Catharsis has come to mean any purging or release of emotions.
+Any purging or release of emotions.

 ### catholic